iechevarria/linkedin-no-news-feed/README.md

 # linkedin-no-news-feed

-linkedin-no-news-feed is a Firefox extension to remove the news feed from LinkedIn's site.
+linkedin-no-news-feed is a Firefox extension that removes the news feed from LinkedIn.

 ![Screenshot of extension in use](screenshot.png)